hoellerp/SCCourse-2025/README.md

 # scCourse-2025w
-Collection of scripts for the 1st part of the SC data analysis course
+This is a collection of the slurm scripts (+ 1 python script) written during the 1st part of the course 'Analyses of single cell transcriptome data' (2025W)

 ## Content of repository
 | File | Description |
 | ---- | ----------- |